Dancing with the Stars (Australian TV series): Hosts

-From seasons 1 to 7 and season 18, entertainment legend Daryl Somers and dancer/actress/television presenter Sonia Kruger were the two primary hosts.
-For season 8, Somers was replaced by actor Daniel MacPherson, when Somers returned to the Nine network to host the rebooted Hey Hey, It's Saturday.
-Kruger continued to co-host with MacPherson, until the start of season 12, when she also defected to the Nine network.
+From seasons 1 to 7 and season 18 to 20, entertainer Daryl Somers and dancer/actress/television presenter Sonia Kruger were the two primary hosts.
+For season 8, Somers was replaced by actor Daniel MacPherson, when Somers returned to the Nine network to host the revived Hey Hey It's Saturday.
+Kruger continued to co-host with MacPherson, until the start of season 12, when she also went to the Nine network.
 Kruger was subsequently replaced by former Spice Girl Melanie Brown, who is a former contestant in the American version of the show, in season 5.
 In 2013, Brown was replaced by Sunrise weather presenter Edwina Bartholomew.
 In 2015, Shane Bourne replaced Daniel MacPherson as co-host.

 It was announced in September 2018 that in 2019, a 16th season would begin.
-A whole new cast and crew will be involved in a new production with a 'fresh look' with Grant Denyer and Amanda Keller co-hosting.
+A whole new cast and crew would be involved in a new production with a "fresh look" with Grant Denyer and Amanda Keller co-hosting.

-Key: Previous Current

 Judges

 From seasons 1 to 7, the judging panel consisted of four primary judges: Todd McKenney, Helen Richey, Paul Mercurio and Mark Wilson.
 At the start of season 8, Mercurio left the judging panel.
-Before the eleventh season began, Wilson was dumped by the Seven network and replaced by Joshua Horner.
-McKenney, Richey and Horner have made up the primary judging panel since 2011.
-Kym Johnson who comes from the American version of the show, and Adam Garcia join the judging panel in 2013.
-In 2015, Bruno Tonioli, who comes from both British and American versions, replaced Garcia as a judge for the first three weeks before leaving just three judges for the rest of the season.
+Before the eleventh season began, Wilson was fired by the Seven network and replaced by Joshua Horner.
+McKenney, Richey and Horner made up the primary judging panel starting in 2011.
+Kym Johnson, former pro dancer on both the American and Australian versions of the show, and Adam Garcia join the judging panel in 2013.
+In 2015, Bruno Tonioli, who judged on both British and American versions, replaced Garcia as a judge for the first three weeks before leaving just three judges for the rest of the season.

 Ian "Dicko" Dickson and Bruno Tonioli have also appeared as guest judges throughout the series, providing feedback and scores as part of their judging role.
 Pamela Anderson, Damian Whitewood, Olivia Newton-John and Dame Edna Everage have also appeared as guest judges on the Seven Network series, but providing comments and feedback only.

 For season 16, the judging panel consisted of three primary judges: Craig Revel Horwood, Sharna Burgess and Tristan MacManus.